moacybarros/Getting-and-Cleaning-Data/README.md

 ## What you find in this repository

-- __CodeBook.md__: information about raw and tidy data set and elaboration made to transform them
-- __LICENSE__: license terms for text and code
 - __README.md__: this file
 - __run_analysis.R__: R script to transform raw data set in a tidy one
+- __CodeBook.md__: information about raw and tidy data set and elaboration made to transform them

 ## How to create the tidy data set

 1. clone this repository: `git clone git@https://github.com/moacybarros/Getting-and-Cleaning-Data.git`